dh4/gallerize.js/README.md

 ##### contain

 What images should use `background-size:contain` vs `background-size:cover`.
-There are four options:
+There are five options:
 `none`: All images will be cropped to fill the gallery element.
 `all`: All images will be contained within the gallery element and no cropping will occur.
 `portrait`: Only portrait images will be contained within the gallery.
 Landscape images will be cropped to fill the gallery element.
 `landscape`: Only landscape images will be contained within the gallery.
 Portrait images will be cropped.
+`parent`: vGallery.js will use the size of the `gallery` to determine the best way to display the image.
+If the gallery element is in a portrait orientation, portrait images will be cropped to fill the element and landscape images will be contained within the element (and vice versa).

 The default is `none`.